Welcome to

 Watch this cool video featuring several CRBS members and showing what the life looks like at CRBS!

-The CRBS was created by the Fonds de recherche du Québec – Santé (FRQS) through its Programme de subvention des Centres et Instituts de recherche of 2019-2020, and is also supported by the McGill Faculty of Medicine, Faculty of Science and Vice-Principal (Research and Innovation).
+The CRBS was created by the Fonds de recherche du Québec – secteur Santé (FRQ-S) through its Programme de subvention des Centres et Instituts de recherche of 2019-2020, and is also supported by McGill Vice-Principal (Research and Innovation) and the McGill Faculties of Medicine & Health Sciences, Science and Engineering.
 The CRBS builds on several past and ongoing multi-group research initiatives, including the McGill Center for Structural Biology, NSERC Collaborative REsearch And Training Experience (CREATE) Training Program in Bionanomachines, the FRQ-S Groupe de Recherche Axé sur la Structure des Protéines (GRASP), the CIHR Strategic Training Programs in Chemical Biology and in Systems Biology, and projects with infrastructure grants from the CFI and the government of Quebec.
 The CRBS coordinates with the Quebec Regional High Field Nuclear Magnetic Resonance Facility and the Facility for Electron Microscopy Research to provide a collaborative and supportive environment for research and training in structural biology and biophysics.